Chain-of-Thought Reasoning is a Policy Improvement Operator: Approach

-At a high level, \name{} operates by using chain-of-thought reasoning as a policy improvement operator to assist the model in solving problems that it could not do without using the additional computation.
+At a high level, \name{} uses chain-of-thought reasoning as a policy improvement operator to assist the model in solving problems that it could not do without using the additional computation.
 It then constructs a dataset of these new problem, solution pairs, which is then use to train the model to solve these same problems \emph{without using chain-of-thought reasoning.} The hope is that, having learned to directly solve problems that the previous version of the model could only tackle with the additional computational power of chain-of-thought reasoning, this improved model will be able to solve an even larger set of problems when again augmented with chain-of-thought reasoning.
-This process is designed to mimic how AlphaZero uses Monte-Carlo Tree Search to teach itself to play Go.